-Prototypes can have children that are created/added to a note if that prototype is applied.
+Prototypes can have children that are created/added to a note if that prototype is applied, described in Tinderbox as 'bequeathing' notes.
 Note: prototype children are not copied recursively.
 When setting the prototype for a note that already exists, Tinderbox will add new children if the prototype has children, but Tinderbox will not delete any child notes that already exists.
 If the cloned note would have the same name as an existing child, the existing child will be unchanged and the prototype child will not be cloned.

 If you want a note that has children to be a prototype - but without its children being inherited - there is an attribute ($PrototypeBequeathsChildren) to control this aspect of inheritance.
 Inheriting notes gain (a new copy of) all the descendants of the prototype, not just immediate children.
 The outline arrangement of descendants is preserved, i.e. the note using the prototype becomes a container with the same descendant layout as the prototype.
-The maximum number of bequeathed items is 100 children, increased to 500 children from v7.3.0.
+The maximum limit on bequeathed items - limited to avoid accidental infinite recursion - was originally 100 children, later raised to 500 children from v7.3.0.

 However, do ensure that none of the bequeathed descendants are actual prototypes.
 If any of them need to be prototype-based, create separate prototypes and store these outside the bequeathing prototype container.
 Thus if prototype A has child AB and grandchild ABC, then if either both AB and ABC are prototyped, their bequeathed copies are non-prototype copies of AB or ABC.
 Instead, if AB and ABC are based on prototypes, then the bequeathed notes inherit their source note's prototype (i.e. achieving the original desired aim).